lucaparisi91/lustre-testbed/Readme.md

 -- | ---
 192.168.64.17 |  mgs/mdt
 192.168.64.18 |  oss
+192.168.64.19 |  client

-Set up passwordless ssh connections between the the two VMS and with the ost.
+Set up passwordless ssh connections between the the VMS and and host.
 ## Build ZFS on the servers

 ```bash